 1. START WITH SAMPLIZE

-The only time I use sample pots is when I need to adjust a color (lighten or darken it from its original version) and need to see what it looks like before painting my walls.
+The only time I use sample pots is when I need to adjust a color (lighten or darken it from its original version) and see what it looks like before painting my walls.

 Paint colour review of tool Samplize, peel and stick samples.
 Benjamin Moore, Sherwin Williams, Farrow and Ball, Home Depot.
 Kylie M Interiors Edesign, online paint color consulting